Azykan/Mapping_Earthquakes/README.md

 - Web browser: Chrome, to view, inspect, and debug my visualizations.
 - Command-line interface: To run a local server I used Git Bash for Windows.
-- GitHub: I deployed the final data visualization on GitHub Pages.
+- GitHub: I deployed the final data visualization on GitHub Pages. create engaging and dynamic charts.
+It's her task to identify the best way to share her information with her audience